wso2/docs-choreo-dev/en/developer-docs/docs/quick-start-guides/deploy-your-first-service.md

 1. GitHub account: Fork the [Choreo sample book list service repository](https://github.com/wso2/choreo-sample-book-list-service/), which contains the sample for this guide.

 2. If you're signing in to the Choreo Console for the first time, create an organization:
-    1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in using your Google, GitHub, or Microsoft account.
+    1. Go to the [Choreo Console](https://console.choreo.dev/) and sign in using your Google, GitHub, or Microsoft account.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.